walterhiggins/WMPJS/book-outline.md

     js console.log( luckyNumbers );
     > 5, 9, 21, 23, 40

 Now the `luckyNumbers` array is sorted in the correct order.
-The *numerically()* function we created in the first command above is a function which takes two parameters, *a* and *b* and compares them.
-This function is then passed to the *Array.sort()* method and will be called many times by *Array.sort()* is it plucks two items from the array and asks the *numerically()* function 'Which item is bigger - a or b?'.
-You can see that your *numericall()* function will get called many times if you add a *console.log()* statement...
+The *numerically()* function we created in the first command above is a function which takes two parameters, *a* and *b* and subtracts them.
+This function is then passed to the *Array.sort()* method and will be called many times by *Array.sort()* as it plucks two items from the array and asks the *numerically()* function 'Which item is bigger - a or b?'.
+You can see that your *numerically()* function will get called many times if you add a *console.log()* statement...

     js function numerically( a, b ) { console.log('a = ' + a + ', b = ' + b); return a - b }
     js luckyNumbers.sort( numerically );